2013 New Zealand local elections

-The Wellington Regional Council was the sole regional council using the STV system.

-Environment Canterbury and Kaipara District were under statutory management and no elections were held.
-All District Health Boards used the STV system.

-Timeline

-Under section 10 of the Local Electoral Act 2001, a "general election of members of every local authority or community board must be held on the second Saturday in October in every third year" from the date the Act came into effect in 2001, meaning 12 October 2013.
+The 2013 New Zealand local elections (Māori: Nga Pōtitanga ā-Rohe 2013) were triennial elections that were held from 20 September until 12 October 2013 to elect local mayors and councillors, regional councillors, and members of various other local government bodies.

+10 of New Zealand's 11 regions and 66 of the 67 cities and districts participated in the election.

+Key dates

 Key dates for the election as set out by the Electoral Commission are:

+Background

+Timing

 Political commentator Vernon Small thought that the government would likely try and combine the local elections with the asset sales referendum, but this did not happen.
 Instead, the referendum was held via postal ballot between 22 November and 13 December.